TheEntireOcean/scss_frontend/gui_service_architecture(rest).md

 ## Executive Summary

 The GUI Service is implemented as a full-stack application comprising:
-- **Backend**: Flask application with RESTful API, SocketIO, and direct PostgreSQL integration
+- **Backend**: Flask application with RESTful API, SocketIO, and direct PostgreSQL integration.
+Updates include dashboard layout with orchestration controls, live thumbnails, alerts, and metrics; a new single camera view with sidebars for recognition results and metrics; and improved real-time data integration via new hooks and components.
 - **Frontend**: React SPA with real-time streaming, overlays, and comprehensive camera management
 - **Streaming**: Multi-tier streaming architecture (WebRTC → RTSP conversion → WebSocket fallback)
 - **Authentication**: JWT-based authentication with role-based access control